All Episodes

 It means that she's giving them their instructions.

-The defense attorney in the closing arguments today brought in a a slab of concrete representative of the sidewalk.
+The defense attorney in the closing arguments today brought in a slab of concrete representative of the sidewalk.

 It was not the actual sidewalk involved in the case.

-But he brought in a very sizable heavy chunk of concrete representing the sidewalk.
+But he brought in a very sizable, heavy chunk of concrete representing the sidewalk.

 It was obviously very heavy.

-He put it down on the floor, rubbed his hands together, said this is where it started, and this concrete is not just an innocent teenager with some iced tea and Skittles.
+He put it down on the floor, rubbed his hands together, and said, this is where it started.

-But as you know and I know, uh it appears the powers at B are totally invested in a guilty verdict.
+But as you know and I know, it appears the powers at B are totally invested in a guilty verdict.

 The media desperate for a guilty verdict so that they can once again proceed on the assumption that this is a racist, biased, unfair country that refuses to allow blacks to have the slightest chance to get ahead.